 Conservation Educator

 Sarah is a Conservation Educator for the Welder Wildlife Foundation.
 She was born and raised in a town named Big Spring in West Texas, leading her to attend Texas Tech University, where she received a Bachelor of Science degree in Natural Resources Management in 2018.
 Upon graduation, her career started with an internship position as the Conservation Educator at the Rob & Bessie Welder Wildlife Foundation from 2019 to 2022.
-After this chapter came to a close, she pursued a career in marine science as an Education Specialist for the Bay Education Center of the University of Texas Marine Science Institute.
+After this chapter came to a close, she pursued a career in marine science as an Education Specialist for the Bay Education Center that is affiliated with the University of Texas Marine Science Institute.
 She is excited to come back to the terrestrial side of things and help educate people of all ages on the importance of conserving our natural resources for future generations to come.
 Her hobbies include spending time with her daughter, spending time outdoors with her when she can, listening to audiobooks or podcasts, and scrapbooking.

 Laken Mize

-Social Media Specilaist
+Social Media Specialist

 Laken is our Social Media Specialist from Montgomery, Texas.
 She received her Bachelor of Science in Forestry with an emphasis on Wildlife Management degree from Stephen F. Austin State University.
 There, she served as the vice president of the SFASU Student Chapter of the Wildlife Society and was active in the Society of American Foresters and Ducks Unlimited.
 She is currently a graduate student at Texas Tech University in the Department of Natural Resource Management.
 She enjoys many outdoor hobbies, such as hiking, camping, hunting, and fishing.
 Her main passion is educating the public about the importance of conservation principles and the active management of our habitats to ensure it is around for future generations to come.